Jeast85/Canadarm/README.md

 Canadarm v1.0
 ========================================
 Canadarm 1 for KSP.
-This is the Shuttle version of the Canadarm.
+This is the Space Shuttle Canadarm.
+Compatible with the stock cargobay (long verion), CSS by Dragon and the One Piece Shuttle by MIKE-NZ.
+Not (yet) compatible with the KSO.
+ModuleManager adds a node to the cargobay for attachement.

 ********************************
 ****** LICENSE ******